Tag Archives: Wall-mounted fountains

 The 3-6 foot minimum clearance applies to standard residential fountain installations without excessive splashing.
 High-volume pond fountains or cascading features should maintain 8-10 feet of separation from foundation walls.

-Choosing durable materials for your outdoor fountain influences placement decisions since heavier stone units require stable substrates farther from structures.
+Durable fountain materials influences placement decisions since heavier stone units require stable substrates farther from structures.
 Permeable paving or gravel beds help manage runoff within required setback zones.

 How Does Splashing or Overflow Influence Placement?